SandeepaChathumina/quizApp/README.md

 script.js – Logic to handle questions and answers

-✍️ Made By

-Sandeepa (Sandy)

-Built this to practice JavaScript during my free time
+I built this to practice JavaScript during my free time